What is an investigational drug?

 What is cenicriviroc?

-Cenicriviroc is an investigational drug for the treatment of HIV infection.
+Cenicriviroc is an investigational drug that is being studied for the treatment of HIV infection.

-- Cenicriviroc is also noted to block another receptor known as CCR2.
+Cenicriviroc also appears to block another receptor known as CCR2.
 The CCR2 receptor is associated with inflammatory diseases.
-Potential benefits of CCR2 receptor blockade in HIV-infected patients are being studied.
+The potential benefits of blocking the CCR2 receptor in people with HIV are being studied.4,5

 How are clinical trials of investigational drugs conducted?